Delta host community demands due recognition by Chevron – The Sun Nigeria

 “We, (Ogbudugbudu Itsekiri Community) also copied Chevron Nigeria Managing Director, Lekki Lagos, the Zonal Controller of the Nigerian Upstream Petroleum Regulatory Commission and the Aghofen Alternative Dispute Resolution and Management Panel on our stand for inclusion as host community in Chevron Olero and Saturn 1 Fields, respectively, in all our letters”.

-“As it is now, we are the only Uwangue Descendants left out to benefit from the Judgments of Appeal Court of 1965.
-This is not fair, and we have vowed to resist it to the very last point and with the resources available to us.”
+“As it is now, we are the only Uwangue Descendants left out to benefiting from the Judgments of Appeal Court of 1965.
+This is not fare, and we have vowed to resist it to the very last point and with the resources available to us.”

-“We called on the Delta state Government, Olu of Warri Ogiame Atuwatse 111 to intervene quickly on the matter before it degenerate to something else.”
+“We call on the Delta state Government, Olu of Warri Ogiame Atuwatse 111 to intervene quickly on the matter before it degenerate to something else”

 Leave a Reply